UnisonUI/UnisonUI/README.md

     polling-interval = "1 minute" // Interval between each polling

     labels {
-      port  = "restui.specification.port" // Label specifying the port on which the OpenApi spec is available. protocol = "restui.specification.eprotocol" // Label specifying which protocol the OpenApi spec is exposed. specification-path = "restui.specification.path" // Label of the path where the OpenApi spec file is. use-proxy = "restui.specification.use-proxy" // Label use to enable the usage of the proxy. grpc-port = "restui.grpc.port" // Label specifying the port of the grpc endpoint. grpc-tls = "restui.grpc.tls" // Label specifying the grpc endpoint uses tls (false by default).
+      port  = "unisonui.specification.port" // Label specifying the port on which the OpenApi spec is available. protocol = "unisonui.specification.eprotocol" // Label specifying which protocol the OpenApi spec is exposed. specification-path = "unisonui.specification.path" // Label of the path where the OpenApi spec file is. use-proxy = "unisonui.specification.use-proxy" // Label use to enable the usage of the proxy. grpc-port = "unisonui.grpc.port" // Label specifying the port of the grpc endpoint. grpc-tls = "unisonui.grpc.tls" // Label specifying the grpc endpoint uses tls (false by default).
     }
   }